adnan2103/dentocare-angularJs/README.md

 ## Bug in Patient Update.
 ##Add more fields for mobile numbers.
 ##Letting enter Age or DOB while creating new patient.
-## Have single universal search button(name,mobile no, email id), have add patient button adjacent to it, remove it from top bar.

 ##Adnan : Model for appointment treatment, Accordian for treatment page, save individual treatment, date format for treat start and last modified date.